longturn/freeciv21/docs/Playing/faq.rst

 * Build a Fortress and place a Military unit (e.g. a :unit:`Phalanx`) inside the Fortress.
 * Conquer the city and take its tiles for your own.

-Is there a way to create a hill other than terra-forming a mountain?
+Is there a way to create a hill other than terraforming a mountain?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 You can also terraform a hill from plains with :unit:`Engineers`.
 In some rulesets, such as :term:`LTT`, this